nixworks/public/news/2011/02/9/README.md

 ##### French President
 ### [President of France Nicolas Sarkozy calls for an end to government ministers holidaying abroad after it emerges they went to countries such as Egypt and Tunisia while anti-regime protests were underway.
 The controversy has led to calls for resignations. ](/news/2011/02/9/president-of-france-nicolas-sarkozy-calls-for-an-end-to-government-ministers-holidaying-abroad-after-it-emerges-they-went-to-countries-such.md)
-_Context: French President, Egypt, Tunisia, anti-regime protests were underway, Nicolas Sarkozy_
+_Context: Tunisia, Nicolas Sarkozy, French President, Egypt, anti-regime protests were underway_

 ##### South Korea
 ### [South Korea agrees in principle to resume discussions with North Korea on humanitarian issues including reuniting families separated by the Korean War. ](/news/2011/02/9/south-korea-agrees-in-principle-to-resume-discussions-with-north-korea-on-humanitarian-issues-including-reuniting-families-separated-by-the.md)